 Personal information from employees and job applicants is currently exempt from privacy requests under the CCPA, but businesses must disclose what information they are collecting and for what purpose.
 The exemption is temporary, which the California Privacy Rights Act (CPRA) extended until January 1, 2023.
 It is not clear whether it will be renewed, made permanent, or allowed to expire.

-Both the CDPA and the CCPA (as amended by the CPRA) give consumers additional control over sensitive data, but each handles the issue a little differently.
+Both the CDPA and the CCPA give consumers additional control over sensitive data, but each handles the issue a little differently.
 The CCPA defines sensitive personal information somewhat more broadly, and gives consumers the right to opt out of any use of that information beyond what is necessary.

 While the CDPA categories of sensitive data are a little narrower, the Virginia law requires consumers’ affirmative consent before any processing, including collection.
 Once they have the consumer’s consent, however, this data is treated like all other personal information; i.e., there are no special opt-out rights in the CDPA for sensitive data.

 The CCPA requires any business that sells consumers’ personal information to include a clear and conspicuous “Do Not Sell or Share My Personal Information” link on their homepage.
-(The CPRA adds “or Share,” to match its updated language.)
-This requirement is one of the more unpopular provisions in the CCPA for businesses due to worry about its negative effect on their brand.
+This requirement is one of the more unpopular provisions in the CCPA for businesses, due to worry about its negative effect on their brand.

 The CCPA does not create a private right of action for violations of consumers’ privacy rights, but it does create one in the event of a data breach where business failed to implement and maintain reasonable security procedures.
-The inclusion of statutory damages of up to $750 per consumer will likely lead to class-action lawsuits in the future.
+The inclusion of statutory damages of up to $750 per consumer has already led to class-action lawsuits.

 While the CDPA imposes similar cybersecurity obligations on businesses, it does not create any private right of action.
 Enforcement is left entirely to the Virginia Attorney General.